.

 Why Laboratory Billing Matters Now More Than Ever

-“RCM is the foundation of the business,” said Mick Raich.
-“I don’t care if you’re making toasters or lab results - you’ve got to get services billed.
+“Laboratory revenue cycle management is the foundation of the business,” said Raich.
+“I don’t care if you’re making toasters or lab results, you’ve got to get services billed.
 If you can’t bill in a correct, legal manner, you won’t be in business for long.”

 “There’s so much to consider when determining how to tackle this critical function,” she said.
-“And with payer rules changing more frequently than ever - often without notice - these organizations need lab revenue cycle management systems and teams that are nimble, informed, and responsive.”
+“With payer rules changing more frequently than ever, often without notice, these organizations need lab revenue cycle management systems and teams that are nimble, informed, and responsive.”

 Avakyan added that without effective laboratory billing software, labs can’t scale.

 “A lot of labs are trying to grow or manage higher volumes,” he said.
 “But if you’re not collecting properly or efficiently, growth just creates more problems.
-The first pass rate has to be maximized for sustainable success.”
+Labs must maximize the first pass rate to achieve sustainable success.”

 Case Study: The Connected Laboratory - Examining A New Approach to Laboratory Billing

-Raich painted a sobering picture of the lab RCM landscape, comparing it to 2020 but with far fewer safety nets.
+Raich painted a sobering picture of the laboratory billing process landscape, comparing it to 2020 but with far fewer safety nets in place.

-“Inflation has gone up, costs have risen, but labs are still stuck in fixed payer contracts,” he said.
-“You’re dealing with hundreds of plans that can change terms twice a year, by newsletter.
-It’s hard to keep up, and harder to make changes fast.
-The laboratory billing process needs to be faster and more responsive than ever.”
+"Inflation has gone up, and costs have risen, but payers still lock labs into fixed contracts," he said.
+"You're dealing with hundreds of plans that can change terms twice a year, by newsletter.
+It's hard to keep up, and harder to make changes fast.
+The laboratory billing process needs to be faster and more responsive than ever."

 Mazon highlighted the data dependency challenges labs face.